Jim Walden (lawyer): NYCHA

 In February 2018, Walden filed a landmark lawsuit against the New York City Housing Authority (NYCHA) on behalf of a group of public housing residents.
 The suit demands that the Court impose an independent monitor over NYCHA to ensure future compliance with the law.
 The suit claims that NYCHA has failed to protect residents from toxic lead, failed to provide heat or hot water during bitter winter temperatures, and failed to provide economic opportunity as mandated under Section 3 of the Housing and Urban Development Act.
 The complaint also notes that NYCHA failed to consult with residents on significant policy changes and is negligent in safeguarding residents from hazards such as mold, vermin, roaches and malfunctioning elevators.

-After Walden filed suit, he invited New York Gov. Andrew Cuomo to tour a dilapidated housing project.
+After Walden filed suit, he invited New York Governor Andrew Cuomo to tour a dilapidated housing project.
 In his invitation, Walden asked that the Governor and the state assembly declare a state of emergency to address the problems quickly.
 At a press conference with Walden and other elected officials outside of a public housing project in East Harlem, Cuomo accepted Walden's demands that an independent contractor be hired with state funds to repair all apartments citywide and to press the New York State Legislature for an additional $250 million to make urgent repairs.

-Cuomo declared a state of emergency on April 2, 2018, allowing for the establishment of an independent monitor to oversee the distribution of $250 million in state approved funding to quickly repair buildings operated by NYCHA.
+Cuomo declared a state of emergency on April 2, 2018, allowing for the establishment of an independent monitor to oversee the distribution of $250 million in state-approved funding to quickly repair buildings operated by NYCHA.
 The monitor is also tasked with overseeing $350 million in funds previously pledged but not released to NYCHA.
 The decision created an unusually high level of friction between Cuomo and NYC Mayor Bill de Blasio following the Mayor's lack of response to the crisis.
 Walden "heard crickets" from City Hall when the lawsuit suit was filed.
 As the fallout from the lawsuit continued, the chairwoman of NYCHA, Shola Olatoye, was forced to resign and the judge overseeing the case ordered a preliminary injunction, forcing the New York City Housing Authority to immediately complete lead inspections inside thousands of apartments housing children.